 Favorite Kale Recipes:

-Here are a few of my favorite kale recipes on my sie.
+Here are a few of my favorite kale recipes on my site.
 Be sure to use the search bar (upper left) or click on the tag “kale” at the bottom of the post for others.
 As you can see, you don’t have to be full-on “crunchy” to use kale.
 Sneak it into all kinds of soups (maybe Minestrone) and sandwiches and wraps.
-Toss it into long-simmered braises.
+Toss it into long-simmered braises and soups.
 I hope you’ll love some of these recipes or that I’ve inspired you to use a little kale in some of your favorites!

 I hope you’ve enjoyed “What To Know About Kale.”
 I know I’ve only scratched the surface, but additional resources are listed below!
 If What To Know About Kale has you hungry for more, click on the tag, “kale” at the bottom of the page to see all recipes that reference this wonderful veggie.